Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Engineering.md

 A detailed rundown and timeline of our lab work can be found on our [Experiments page](/Experiments).

+## Model of gRNA function – leakage, specificity and sensitivity

+In order to find out which of our designed cgRNAs was most appropriate despite a lack of data, we prepared a mathematical model using which we tested a promising sequence against a number of cgRNAs with mismatching spacers.
+The results of the first comparison can be observed in Fig.9 below – while there is a significant level of activation, the longer sensing loop could cause unintended activation, which is why we followed this up by testing a sequence with a shorter sensing loop which would give more specificity to the target sequence.

+{{< centeredImage
+        src="/assets/content/engineering/FIG_9.png"
+        alt="Graph of the results of the modelling of fluorescence over time" caption="Fig.9.
+Graph of the results of the modelling of fluorescence over time when using a cgRNA with a longer sensing loop (green), when compared against mismatching cgRNAs (orange, grey) and a negative (blue) and positive (yellow) control." >}}

+The comparison of the other cgRNA to a mismatch using our model (Fig.10) yielded better results, however.
+There is a large difference in fluorescence between the use of the cgRNA we tested when compared against both the negative control and against a mismatching gRNA.
+Moreover, over time the fluorescence appears to approach the value exhibited by the positive control!
+This was, to us, indicative of the fact that the increased specificity had no negative effect on activation.

+{{< centeredImage
+        src="/assets/content/engineering/FIG_10.png"
+        alt="Graph of the results of the modelling of fluorescence over time" caption="Fig.10.
+Graph of the results of the modelling of fluorescence over time when using a cgRNA with a shorter sensing loop (green), when compared against a mismatching cgRNA (grey) and a negative (blue) and positive (yellow) control." >}}

+We decided to investigate the sensitivity of this particular cgRNA as well and simulated its activity with different ratios of cgRNA:trigger as evidenced in Fig. 11.
+The results of this were satisfactory, as when compared to the absence of the trigger, the 1:1 ratio yielded a large increase in observed fluorescence.

+{{< centeredImage
+        src="/assets/content/engineering/FIG_11.png"
+        alt="Comparison of fluorescence using the cgRNA with the shorter sensing loop at different concentrations" caption="Fig 11.
+Comparison of fluorescence using the cgRNA with the shorter sensing loop at different concentrations – no trigger (orange), 1:1 cgRNA:trigger (green), 2:1 cgRNA:trigger (black), 5:1 cgRNA:trigger (grey)." >}}

+As expected though, as the ratio of cgRNA to trigger increased, less activation was observed – this raises an issue when working with low concentrations of OXA-48 mRNA in the sample; nonetheless, we believe that this gRNA would make a fine candidate for further development.

+See the reactions and values for our model below:

+{{< pdf
+    src="/assets/content/engineering/supplementaryInfo.pdf"
+    caption="A pdf of the pages of the lab notebook used throughout the lab work" >}}

 ## References

 [1] Mohammadi Bandari, N. Keyvani, H. Abootaleb, M. _Klebsiella pneumoniae strain TFH21 OXA family beta-lactamase (blaOXA) gene, partial cds_.
 Available at: https://www.ncbi.nlm.nih.gov/nucleotide/MZ275246.1 [Accessed 19/10/2021]